dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 1. Download the files for the App Wrapping Tool from the Microsoft Intune App Wrapping Tool for iOS [repository hosted on GitHub](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios) to a macOS computer.

-2. Double-click Microsoft Intune App Wrapping Tool for iOS.dmg.
+2. Double-click **Microsoft Intune App Wrapping Tool for iOS.dmg**.
 A window with the End User License Agreement (EULA) will appear.
 Read the document carefully.

 3. Choose **Agree** to accept EULA, which mounts the package to your computer.

 4. Open IntuneMAMPackager and save the files to a local folder on your macOS computer.
 You are now ready to run the App Wrapping Tool.

 ## Run the App Wrapping Tool
-* Open a Terminal and navigate to the folder where you saved the app wrapping tool files.
+* Open a terminal and navigate to the folder where you saved the app wrapping tool files.
 The executable tool is named IntuneMAMPackager and is located in IntuneMAMPackager/Contents/MacOS.
 Run the command as follows:

 	```
 ./IntuneMAMPackager/Contents/MacOS/IntuneMAMPackager -i /<path of input app>/<app filename> -o /<path to output folder>/<app filename> -p /<path to provisioning profile> -c <SHA1 hash of the certificate> [-b [<output app build string>]] [-v] [-e] [-x /<array of extension provisioning profile paths>]